-A key way in which MR may violate the exclusion restriction assumption.
+A key way in which the exclusion restriction assumption may be violated.
 Also known as “genuine” or “true” pleiotropy.
-This is when a genetic variant affects other traits which influence the outcome independently of the hypothesised exposure.
+In MR, this is when a genetic variant influences the outcome (directly or indirectly, through other traits) independently of the hypothesised exposure.

 This can result in biased MR estimates because of violation of the exclusion restriction assumption.
-For example, if some or all of the genetic IVs that robustly associate with the risk factor of interest also, independently of the association with the risk factor, associate with other risk factors for the outcome, then the MR estimate will be the combined effect of all of these (independent) risk factors – not the effect of the risk factor of interest alone.
+For example, if some or all of the genetic instrumental variables (IVs) that are robustly associated with an exposure of interest are also associated with other traits upstream of the outcome, independently of the exposure, then the MR estimate will be the combined (i.e., total) effect of all of these (independent) traits and not the (i.e., direct) effect of the exposure of interest alone.
 Methods such as MR-Egger, weighted median- and mode-based MR methods have been developed to explore and account for the impact of horizontal pleiotropy in MR studies.
-This can also be informative about the trait’s aetiology (see MR-TRYX).
+This can also be informative about the trait’s aetiology.
+There are further nuanced ways in which horizontal pleiotropy can lead to bias in MR analyses based on whether the pleiotropy is balanced or unbalanced, the latter of which is sometimes also known as directional pleiotropy.
+For example, if a subset of the genetic variants being used as instrumental variables (IVs) in an MR analysis have heterogenous causal effect estimates but these are equally balanced around the true causal effect (i.e., some have negative, some have positive effects), this balanced pleiotropy will likely not bias the resulting causal effect estimate.
+If, however, those genetic IVs have a consistent pleiotropic effect away from the true causal effect, this unbalanced pleiotropy will likely bias the derived causal effect estimate in a directional way.

 References